 Evanston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Evanston is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Evanston who work in office and administrative support (12.81%), sales jobs (8.05%), and food service (7.97%).

-In terms of college education, Evanston is nearly on par with the US average for all cities of 21.84%: 19.19% of adults 25 and older in Evanston have a bachelor's degree or advanced degree.
+The education level of Evanston citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.19% of adults 25 and older in Evanston have a college degree.

 The per capita income in Evanston in 2010 was $24,363, which is lower middle income relative to Wyoming, and middle income relative to the rest of the US.
 This equates to an annual income of $97,452 for a family of four.
 However, Evanston contains both very wealthy and poor people as well.